Developing in Frisco

 - Single Family Front Entry Lot Layout Guidelines (PDF)

-- Street Name Listing (PDF) - Preliminary Plat submittals must include proposed street names; use our street name listing to make sure your names are not already taken.
+- Street Names Listing - Preliminary Plat submittals must include proposed street names; use our street name listing to make sure your names are not already taken.
 Refer also to the Street Name Approval Criteria (PDF).
 The most current Street Name Listing

 Plans and Studies: